 1953: 5 April.

 1955: 10 April.

 1956: 1 April.

 1959: 29 March (early).

-Book 10 could also easily be placed one year later (making for five Famous Five adventures that year), but putting it in 1959 means Julian is still a teenager, and slightly reduces their average ages over the series.
+Book 10 could also easily be placed in the autumn one year later (making for five Famous Five adventures that year), but putting it in 1959 means Julian is still a teenager, and slightly reduces their average ages over the series.

-Conclusion: This works pretty well.
-The arrangement seems to solve most significant textual problems – including a seemingly inconsequential comment from George about Julian's weight – with the exception of Richard Kent's age, which is a problem in any timeline.
-It places the spiral staircase in book 19 before the one in book 6, and puts the unrecognised poodle in book 18 after the instantly recognised black poodle in book 14.
-However, it requires an extra trip to Kirrin Island after book 15.
+This arrangement is about as good as the Optimised Timeline, and is better in some ways, worse in others.
+It seems to solve most significant textual problems – including a seemingly inconsequential comment from George about Julian's weight – with the exception of Richard Kent's age, which is a problem in any timeline.
+However, it means the ages of many of the significant extra characters are closer to the ages of the Five, and places the spiral staircase in book 19 before the one in book 6 and gives a strong reason why it was best for Julian to not take the tobacco with him in book 19.

 It might be interesting to see what would happen if a whole bunch of adventures were moved between book 3 and book 5.